kortexa-ai/worker17/README.md

 Worker17 is a comprehensive system that allows you to:

-1. Monitor worker position and status
+1. Monitor worker 17 position and status
-2. Send commands to workers to control their behavior
+2. Send tasks to worker 17
+3. Terminate worker 17 due to unsatisfactory performance
-3. Use Claude Desktop to monitor and control workers via MCP
+4. Use Claude Desktop to monitor, control, and terminate worker 17 via MCP

 The system consists of:

-- **Webapp**: A 3D visualization of worker status using React, Three.js, and WebSockets
+- **Webapp**: A 3D visualization of worker 17 status using React, Three.js, and WebSockets
-- **Server**: A Node.js/Express server with WebSocket support and MCP integration
+- **Server**: A Node.js/Express server with WebSocket support and SSE MCP server implementation
-- **MCP Integration**: Claude Desktop compatibility for AI-assisted worker management
+- **MCP Integration**: Claude Desktop compatibility for AI-assisted worker 17 management

+## And more seriously?

+Worker17 started as a practical joke, and then it turned into an exploration of SSE MCP servers.
+It's a silly project, but it's also a fun way to learn about MCP.

 ## Quick Start